What Is a Bomber Jacket? The Ultimate Bomber Style Guide

 The Ma-1 Bomber Jacket is distinguished by its elastic knit collar in place of a fur one.
 The stretchy knit collars were ideal for parachute harnesses after the fur was no longer necessary for warmth.
 Nylon was the fabric of choice at the time because it could keep the pilot warm and dry for a low price and required little maintenance.

 In addition to the traditional US Air Force Navy Blue, the MA1 Bomber Jacket was also introduced in several additional colors.
 For conflicts like the Korean and Vietnam Wars, these jackets were also produced in a Camouflage Green.

 B-3 Bomber Jacket

-The B3 Flight Jackets were introduced in the 1930s, and they were quickly followed by a B-Series of jackets that were known for their Sheepskin Leather and heavy-duty Sheep Fur lining or shearling, in addition to being called 'Flight Jackets' rather than Bomber Jackets.
+The B3 Flight Jackets, introduced in the 1930s, were quickly followed by a B-Series of jackets that were known for their Sheepskin Leather and heavy-duty Sheep Fur lining, or shearling.
+These jackets became popularly known as 'Flight Jackets' due to their use by aviators.

 The jacket's collar was fastened with two leather straps rather than a knit waistband.
 However, despite their good looks, these jackets were quite bulky because they were made to keep bombers warm at altitudes of 25,000 feet.

 Shearling Bomber Jacket

 The shearling Bomber jacket, also known as a sheepskin jacket, is a timeless piece of outerwear and an indispensable part of any winter wardrobe.
 The iconic jacket, made famous as part of the uniform of Second World War aviators, has a rich and storied history that stretches back to the very beginnings of European civilization.